stevanStevic/esp32-gui-flasher/README.md

 ESP32 GUI Flasher is an app for ESP8266 / ESP32 designed to make flashing your firmware easy with ability to print device info onto connected thermal printer.

- * Pre-built binaries for most used operating systems
+ * Pre-built binary for Windows.
- * Hiding all non-essential options for flashing
+ * Hiding all non-essential options for flashing.
- * All necessary options (bootloader, flash mode, safeboot) are set automatically
+ * All necessary options are set automatically.
+ * Provides optional connection to thermal printer.

 The flashing process is done using [esptool](https://github.com/espressif/esptool) from espressif.

 ## Installation

-- Check the releases section for your OS.
+- Check the releases section for released binary.
 - Download and double-click and it'll start.

 In the odd case of your antivirus going haywire over that application, it's a [false positive.](https://github.com/pyinstaller/pyinstaller/issues/3802)